loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 If you are using a *Trio* *Nightscout* URL, be aware:

-* If the user of the *Trio* app disables Remote Control and their *Trio* phone, then *LoopFollow* remote commands will be issued but not enacted
+* If the user of the *Trio* app disables Remote Control on their *Trio* phone, then *LoopFollow* remote commands will be issued but not enacted

 Depending on the selection you made, continue to one of these pages for more information on how to configure *LoopFollow* for that remote control option.